surifirstpin/biplus_documentation/docs/GlobalParameters.md

 >
 ## Change Column Name & Type (String / Number)

-Click on dropdwon button on column name
+Click on drop down button on column name and click on edit.

 ## Grid & Code Views

              welcome to Biplus